 To restore meaning and purpose in traditional Hawaiian practices that enhance our community.

 Ala Kukui is a non-profit organization founded on a community-based model.
-Retreats support our weekly cultural programs and an annual veteran’s retreat.
-In turn, retreat participants are offered a rare opportunity to engage with the local community and learn traditional cultural practices of celebration, healing and communication.
+Retreats support our weekly and year-round cultural programs, workshops and events hosted for the local community.
+In turn, retreat participants are offered a rare opportunity to engage with the local community and learn traditional and cultural practices of celebration, healing and communication.

 Honoring Hawaiian principles and values, the Hāna community plays a foundational role in Ala Kukui’s policies, stewardship and operations.
 Led by Executive Director Kauʻi Kanakaʻole, a respected kumu, or instructor and practitioner of traditional arts, all staff positions are held by longtime Hāna residents.

 “The logo should portray a solid base/foundation, an inner strength, and the emanating movement out from that core.
 Like the pele that has to puka out from within the earths core, or the oha that puka out from the kalo corm, or any kind of protrusion that a maka makes as it mu’os out then kupu, then lau, then lālā.
 It’s the radiating energy of creation, growth or life force that can’t be contained or held back.

 Then that emitted creative energy impacts all that surrounds it whether it means to or not.
 The gamut can range from simple acknowledgment to intricate feeding, either way a communal relationship begins.
 Because of this influence the core is strengthened through the reciprocal creation out, feeding and acknowledgment back in.”

 ko makou ‘ohana